harrydeore/CODSOFT/README.md

 The project is a Number Guessing Game where the program generates a random number, prompts the user to guess, and provides feedback.
 It includes multiple rounds and score tracking.

 ### Student Grade Calculator
-This project is a grade calculator for students.
-It takes in the student's grades and calculates their final grade based on the weights of each assignment.
+The StudentGradeCalculator Java program calculates and displays a student’s total marks, average percentage, and grade.
+It takes the number of subjects and their marks as input, then calculates the total and average.
+Grades are assigned based on the average, and the results are displayed to the user.

 ### ATM Interface
 This project is an ATM interface that allows users to perform basic banking transactions such as depositing and withdrawing money.